Asymmetric list sizes in bipartite graphs

 Note that for $1\ll b\ll \delta$, this bound on $a$ is approximately $(1-1/e) \delta^{b-1}.$ \end{proposition}

 \begin{proof} We write $B=\{v_1,v_2,\ldots, v_b\}.$ Let $L$ be a $(b-1,\delta)$-list-assignment of $G$.
-If some colour appears in the list of at least three different vertices of $B$, or two colours appear in common to the lists of two disjoint pairs of vertices of $B$, then we can certainly $L$-colour $G$.
+If some colour is in the list of at least three different vertices of $B$, or two colours are both in the lists of two disjoint pairs of vertices of $B$, then we can certainly $L$-colour $G$.
+(The $L$-colouring uses the common colour(s) for the respective vertices and an arbitrary $L$-colouring for the remaining vertices of $B$, followed by a greedy $L$-colouring of the vertices in $A$.)
 Let $L_{12}=L(v_1) \cap L(v_2)$ and analogously define $L_{ij}$ for each $1 \le i <j \le b$ and let $\ell_{ij}=\lvert L_{ij}\rvert$.
-We know the index set of the non-empty $L_{ij}$ form an intersecting family, so there are two cases depending on this family being trivial or non-trivial.
-We consider these cases in turn.
+Consider the family of sets induced by the index pairs of the non-empty $L_{ij}$.
+This must form an intersecting family, for otherwise we have an $L$-colouring of $G$ similarly as above.
+We consider two cases depending on this family being trivial or not.